ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 * Only set a member as protected if it must be inherited, or public if the getter is sufficiently trivial.
 * Place public code first, protected code second, and private code last.
 * If you need to use inheritance, prefer public inheritance.
+* When using inheritance, prefer to keep class member variables and methods within the same class or else close to each other in the class hierarchy.
 * Avoid complex multiple inheritance hierarchies.
 * Avoid friend classes and methods.
 * Avoid static classes such as singletons.